Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 }
 ```

-&nbsp

-**Preserving scheduled notifications after device restart**
+**Preserve scheduled notifications after the device restarts**

-By default scheduled notifications are removed when the device is restarted.
-To automatically reschedule all notifications when the device is turned back on enable the `Reschedule Notifications on Device Restart` option in `Edit->Project Settings->Mobile Notification Settings`.
-This will add the `RECEIVE_BOOT_COMPLETED` permissions to your app's manifest.
+By default, apps remove scheduled notifications when the device restarts.
+To automatically reschedule all notifications when the user turns the device back on, enable the **Reschedule Notifications on Device Restart** setting in the **Project Settings** window (menu: **Edit** > **Project Settings** > **Mobile Notification Settings**).
+This adds the `RECEIVE_BOOT_COMPLETED` permissions to your app's manifest.

-&nbsp;

-**Handling received notifications while the app is running:**
+**Handle received notifications while the app is running**

-You can subscribe to the *AndroidNotificationCenter.OnNotificationReceived* event in order to receive a callback whenever a notification is delivered while the app is running.
+You can subscribe to the `AndroidNotificationCenter.OnNotificationReceived` event to receive a callback whenever the device receives a remote notification while your app is running.

 ```
 AndroidNotificationCenter.NotificationReceivedCallback receivedNotificationHandler =
     delegate(AndroidNotificationIntentData data)
     {
         var msg = "Notification received : " + data.Id + "\n";
         msg += "\n Notification received: ";
         msg += "\n .Title: " + data.Notification.Title;
         msg += "\n .Body: " + data.Notification.Text;
         msg += "\n .Channel: " + data.Channel;
         Debug.Log(msg);
     };

 AndroidNotificationCenter.OnNotificationReceived += receivedNotificationHandler;
 ```

-**Saving custom data and retrieving it when the notification is used to open the app**
+**Save custom data and retrieve it when the user opens the app from the notification**

-You can store arbitrary string data in a notification object by setting the `IntentData` property.
+To store arbitrary string data in a notification object set the `IntentData` property.

 ```
            var notification = new AndroidNotification();
             notification.IntentData = "{\"title\": \"Notification 1\", \"data\": \"200\"}";
             AndroidNotificationCenter.SendNotification(notification, "channel_id");
 ```

-If the notification is used to open the app, you can retrieve the retrieve it any and any data assigned to it like this:
+If the user opens the app from the notification, you can retrieve it any and any data it has assigned to it like this:

 ```
 var notificationIntentData = AndroidNotificationCenter.GetLastNotificationIntent();